+Superintendents:

-Superintendents: Jr. Superintendent:
+Jr. Superintendent:

 - A. General 4-H Rules, Animal Rules, and Livestock Health Requirements apply - B. Tie-outs will be allowed.
 All liability issues become the sole responsibility of the exhibitor.
-After the fair, this area must be cleaned up by the exhibitor. - D. All bovine will be required to go across the scale during county fair weigh-in.
-Youth must lead their own animals across the scales to demonstrate control. - E. It is at the discretion of the County Agents, Fair Board and Superintendents to dismiss any bovine for uncontrollable behavior. - F. No bedding is allowed. - G. It is recommended that all bovine have a neck rope/tie while stalled at the fair.
+After the fair, this area must be cleaned up by the exhibitor. - D. All bovine will be required to go across the scale during county fair weigh-in. - E. It is at the discretion of the County Agents, Fair Board and Superintendents to dismiss any bovine for uncontrollable behavior. - F. No bedding is allowed. - G. It is recommended that all bovine have a neck rope/tie while stalled at the fair.